A voice for

 Peppermint and yarrow are often combined with elderflower to support through influenza and the common cold, particularly through the fever stage.

-Please note: fevers can be a sign of serious health conditions that need immediate medical attention, if the cause of fever is not identified as being of the acute viral nature (common cold/ influenza).
+Please note: Fevers can be a sign of serious health conditions that need immediate medical attention, if the cause of fever is not identified as being of the acute viral nature (common cold/ influenza).
 One must be sure to seek professional advice where symptoms do not improve in any circumstance.

-Eliminatory system: Through its diaphoretic action elderflower can support detoxification through the skin, therefore as an adjunctive to work alongside herbs that improve hormonal balance and increase the lymphatic detoxification.
+Through its diaphoretic action elderflower can support detoxification through the skin, therefore as an adjunctive to work alongside herbs that improve hormonal balance and increase the lymphatic detoxification.
 Elderflower may therefore be useful as part of an approach for skin conditions and overall movement of body fluids.

-Circulatory system: Elderflower may also be useful for oedema and other congestive conditions of the circulatory system, by its ability to increase the output of fluid.
+Elderflower may also be useful for oedema and other congestive conditions of the circulatory system, by its ability to increase the output of fluid.
 Elderflower is described as a peripheral vasodilator, meaning that it increases dilation in the peripheral capillaries, which may be useful where there is poor circulation to the extremities (hands and feet).

 • Research